orcmid/nfoTools/docs/dev/D211101/index.md

          |                      //    VCrayApp materials
          |- src\                // recommended location for your
          |                      //    source-code files
+         |- NOTICE.txt          // licensing and origin of only the content
+         |                         provided with VCrayApp-*semver*.zip itself
          |- VCrayApp.bat        // the batch script for compiling your app
          |- VCrayApp-*semver*.txt
                                 // *semver* version synopsis and manifest